- Member of Provincial Parliament since 2004. Former City Councillor in Hamilton Ward 2

 - Tom is a lifelong Humber River–Black Creek resident and dedicated community advocate

-- Tom is an experienced organizer, determined to deliver health care we can count on and education that helps children thrive
+- Tom is an experienced organizer, determined to deliver health care, education that helps children thrive, and protecting consumer rights

-- He lives in the community with his wife and mother
+- He lives in the community with his wife, his son, and his mother

 - Sol Mamakwa is a Kingfisher Lake band member and a resident of Sioux Lookout who speaks and understands Oji-Cree